How CRAFT Works

 Structural and semantic checks confirm the plan is well-formed, dependencies resolve, and required host context is available.
 Validation is strictly read-only — it inspects your environment but never modifies it.

-What the Gate Shows You
+What the Safety Preview Shows You

 1. Dependencies